Grant Rix, Queenstown, 2026

 Suitable for newcomers and experienced practitioners alike.

-Term 2: The Natural Ease of Compassionate Awareness
+Term 2: The Natural Ease of Compassionate Intent

 Open to all levels of experience.